Taormina, Italy

 When we asked people living in Taormina about club and activities where newcomers can meet others, they responded:

 "Expats in Taormina, often join local clubs and organizations to meet people and immerse themselves in the local culture.
 These can include language exchange clubs, where they can practice their Italian with locals while helping them with English.
 They may also join local sports clubs, such as soccer or tennis clubs, to stay active and socialize.
 Cultural clubs and societies are also popular among expats.
 These can range from art appreciation societies to cooking clubs, where they can learn about Sicilian cuisine.
 Some expats may also join local volunteer organizations, which not only allows them to give back to the community but also provides opportunities to meet locals and other expats.
 In addition to joining clubs and organizations, expats often meet people through social events and gatherings.
 These can include local festivals, concerts, and other public events.
 Many expats also meet people through their work or their children's schools.
 Another popular way for expats to meet people in Taormina is by attending language classes.
 This not only helps them improve their Italian but also provides a social setting where they can meet other expats and locals.
 Similarly, cooking classes are a great way to learn about Sicilian cuisine while meeting new people.
 Finally, many expats in Taormina meet people simply by being active in the community.
 This can include shopping at local markets, dining at local restaurants, and participating in local traditions and festivals.
-By immersing themselves in the local culture, expats can form meaningful connections with the people of Taormina," commented one expat who made the move to Taormina.
+By immersing themselves in the local culture, expats can form meaningful connections with the people of Taormina," said one expat who made the move to Taormina.

 Become ‘Italian for a While’ with IFA!
 Learn in Italy on a 1-week to 12-month program - open to students, young adults, graduates, digital nomads, professionals, groups, faculty-led programs, and more.
 Take courses at an accredited school while immersing yourself in the language, life, and culture among your international peers.
 Submit an inquiry with IFA to learn more.